pkluz/Erlevator/README.md

 - `erl` **Starts the REPL**.
 - `CMD + C` followed by `a` – **Closes the REPL**.
 - All Erlang commands are terminated using a period ".".
-- Upon executing an Erlevator command that does not return a value, the usual response is a tuple, consisting of a status and the responding process id (*E.g.* `{ok, <0.35.0>}`)
+- Upon executing an Erlevator command that does not return a value, the usual response is a tuple, consisting of a status and the responding process id (*E.g.* `{ok, <0.35.0>}`).

 <br />

 # How-To: Simulation

 Here is how to use the simulator in Erlang's REPL.

+> Please note, that you _have_ to `start` the ecs process first, before making any calls.
+In case of a crash or after stopping the ecs process, you have to restart it again.

 ## 1. Start the ECS Process.
 Start the ECS using the default settings: